Nurse Practitioner

 If you think a doctor's recommended course of action for a patient is wrong, do you speak up about it?
 Or is second-guessing a doc by a non-doc something you just don't do?

-Asked by J-town over 11 years ago
+Asked by J-town about 12 years ago

 I would absolutely speak up.
 Communication is key in healthcare as in any profession.
 We look at the healthcare team as a sum of its parts with no person having more significance than the others.
 Everyone brings a different perspective and their voice is important.
 We are required to take classes in communication so that important information doesn't get overlooked because someone is afraid to speak up.
 The classes involve role play, etc and it has helped those that are less confidant or newer staff speak up to interject when they should.